baptistegreve/mydefiUI_examples/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Overview

+This project contains the examples and documentation to use the mydefiUI React Library used to build the user interface of the MyDeFi app.
+The live website is available here: ui.mydefi.org.

 ## Available Scripts